ZhaoyueSun/Homepage/blogs/_posts/2023-07-05-language_model_alignment.md

 AI alignment is quite a large topic that many studies should be involved in.
 Based on the depth and breadth of my current reading, the above discussion may not be accurate and comprehensive enough.
-There is a [forum](https://www.alignmentforum.org/) related to AI alignment that provides some discussion on this, and I specifically highlight this [post](https://www.alignmentforum.org/posts/QBAjndPuFbhEXKcCr/my-understanding-of-what-everyone-in-technical-alignment-is) which summarises what industrial organizations are doing in this field.
+There is a [forum](https://www.alignmentforum.org/) related to AI alignment that provides some discussion on this topic, and I specifically highlight this [post](https://www.alignmentforum.org/posts/QBAjndPuFbhEXKcCr/my-understanding-of-what-everyone-in-technical-alignment-is) which summarises what industrial organizations are doing in this field.
 If you suggest any other related materials, please leave your comments.